 (2) Linings not referred to in subregulation (1) shall be in accordance with the Code of Practice and linings outside the areas of the Code of Practice shall, when finished, have surfaces not inferior to that required for the outer skin by regulation 39 and finishes based on nitrocellulose shall not be used.

-[Regulation 40 amended in Gazette 16 Dec 1971 p.
+[Regulation 40 amended: Gazette 16 Dec 1971 p.
 5225.]

 41. Design and construction